 Embracing failure entails accepting the inherent nature of all systems to fail and build systems and processes that are more resilent to change and uncertainty - focusing more on mean time to recover (MTTR) than mean time to failure (MTBF).

 How people react (and more importantly how they respond to other people) during and after failure is critical.
-Failure is a learning oppurtunity
+Failure is an unplanned investment, the only thing you can control is the ROI.

 The modern agile framework includes this concept of failure in 3 of it’s 4 pillars: - Learning and Experimentation - Safety and a requisition - Make people awesome